A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

 Now we show the first inclusion in \eqref{eq:wpj}.
 Suppose the weighted game $v$ is improper.
 By the above lemma, $W_v$ includes at least one coalition from each complement pair.
 As $v$ is improper, $W_v$ also includes both coalitions of some complement pair, so the rank of $v$ is less than $2^{n-1}$, i.e., $v \notin \w_n^+$.
 Hence, $\w_n^+ \subset \Pi_n$.

 The following examples establish when these inclusions are strict.
 Note that for $n \leq 5$ players, all linear games are weighted, so both inclusions above are equalities.
-For $6$ voters, there are 60 unweighted games: 20 have rank less than 32, while 20 have rank equal to 32, and 20 have rank greater than 32; we list these in Appendix~\ref{app:unweighted6}.
-None of them are proper. \begin{enumerate} \item The game $\langle 6531 \rangle \in \Pi_7$ is not weighted since it fails trade robustness.

-\item Of the $40$ improper games in $J_6^+$, the one with the highest rank, 37, is $\langle 65, 4321 \rangle$.
-It is generated by two complementary coalitions and is thus improper. \end{enumerate} To obtain examples for larger $n$ values, simply add dummy voters to these games; the induced games share the weightedness and properness of the original game.
+For $6$ players, there are 60 unweighted games: 20 have rank less than 32, while 20 have rank equal to 32, and 20 have rank greater than 32; we list these in Appendix~\ref{app:unweighted6}.
+None of them are proper. \begin{enumerate} \item The game $\langle 6531 \rangle \in \Pi_7$ is not weighted since it fails trade robustness - $7542$ and $6531$ are both winning but can be traded to form the two losing coalitions $765$ and $54321$. \item Of the $40$ improper games in $J_6^+$, the one with the highest rank, 37, is $\langle 65, 4321 \rangle$.
+It is generated by two complementary coalitions and is thus improper. \end{enumerate} To obtain examples for larger $n$ values, simply add dummy players to these games; the induced games share the weightedness and properness of the original game.
 Thus we have established the strictness criteria above. \end{proof}

+We now show $\w_n$ is an induced subposet of $J_n$.
+This question of inducement can be rephrased as follows: if $v \succ u$ in $J_n$ for two weighted games, must there exist a saturated chain in $J_n$ from $u$ to $v$ comprised only of weighted games?